What Does Mirador Mean?

 Mirador is a Spanish word that translates to “a tower offering a vantage point.”
 In our approach to investing, we are taking the Longview—as you would from a Mirador.

-Is Mirador a Fiduciary?
+Is Mirador Capital Partners a Fiduciary?

 Yes, Mirador is a fiduciary.
 We are registered with the SEC as an RIA, which by law requires us to act in the best interests of our clients.
 Not all advisors are fiduciaries.

-Is Mirador a Fee-Only Firm?
+Is Mirador Capital Partners a Fee-Only Firm?

 Yes, the only way we are paid is from advisory fees.
 We do not make commissions.
 We make the same investments for our families that we recommend to our clients.